- Stefano Romagnoli

 The stadium is dedicated to a player who was a world champion in 1938 and holder of numerous records in Italy including number of goals scored in Serie A (274), number of goals scored in a single match of Serie A (6), and the top scorer in Serie A with the jerseys of Lazio, Novara and Pro Vercelli.

 Silvio Piola began his career in the main Italian football league in the white jersey of Pro Vercelli.
 Therefore the system built in 1932 and originally named after the aviation hero, Leonida Robbiano was re-dedicated to Silvio Piola in December 1997 “in memory of his sporting achievements in national and international field,” as explained by a plaque next to the grandstand.

 The FC Pro Vercelli can be counted among those teams that have promoted the spread of football in Italy.
 In the early twentieth century the club was one of the more famous.
 The club was able to win the title of Italian championship seven times in 15 years.
 The first came in 1908, and the last in 1922.
-Currently FC Pro Vercelli plays in Serie B, the second tier of Italian football.
+Currently FC Pro Vercelli plays in Serie C, the third tier of Italian football.

 Inside the Piola are four dining options, three are reserved for the local fans, and one is at the disposal of guest supporters.

 The menu of sandwiches, bottled water, and coffee costs 5 euro.
 Fans can also buy sweets or salty snacks, as well as other hot and cold drinks.

 Outside the facility, there are the classic peddlers and some cafes.
 The stadium is located in the center of Vercelli and it is easy to reach pizzerias, restaurants, and a market within a few minutes walk.
 Best to wait until after the game to fill your belly.